stavxyz/gitmux/docs/faq.md

 ### Why doesn't gitmux push directly to my destination branch?

 That's dangerous.
-Pull requests provide an audit trail and allow review before merging. gitmux creates a unique feature branch for each sync (`update-from-<branch>-<sha>`).
+Pull requests provide an audit trail and allow review before merging. gitmux creates a unique feature branch for each sync (e.g. `update-from-<branch>-<sha>-rebase-strategy-theirs`).

 ### Can I use a local directory as the source?